yard

 Drought-stressed grass usually stays anchored to the soil.
 Blades may gray or curl, and watering deeply following deep watering practices often perks it up within a few days.

-Diseases form more defined rings or patches with darker edges, especially in thick perennial rye mixes and fine fescue blends.
-Grass may feel slimy or have spots on blades rather than loose sod.
+Diseases form more defined rings or patches with darker edges, especially in thick perennial rye mixes.
+Fine fescue blends often show blade symptoms before the turf turns loose underfoot.
+Grass may also feel slimy or show spotting on the blades rather than loose sod.

 Pet damage from dogs leaves small, very bright green centers with straw-colored outer rings in otherwise healthy lawns, not large irregular sheets of dead turf that roll up.